bertolini10/Vehicles-API/pricing-service/README.md

 #### TODOs

-- Convert the Pricing Service to be a microservice.
+- Convert the Pricing Service to be a microservice. (done)
 - Add an additional test to check whether the application appropriately generates a price for a given vehicle ID

 #### Run the code